bret victor

 introduces: reactive documents (as seen in ten brighter ideas), explorable examples, contextual information.

-*its application goes way beyond the topic of climate change. i recommend reading it not only considering it, but the complex, entangled situation of our civilizational systems as whole - challenges, risks, shortcomings, biases, etc... it's a great starting point for exploring different large-scale action pathways.
+*the application of this article goes way beyond the topic of climate change. i recommend reading it not only considering our climate predicament, but the complex, entangled situation of our civilizational systems as whole - challenges, risks, shortcomings, biases, etc... it's a great starting point for exploring different large-scale action pathways.

-it presents a few of the kinds of technical transformations/innovations/initiatives that are deeply needed and are not being talked about enough.
+the article presents a few of the kinds of technological transformations/innovations/initiatives that are deeply needed and are not being talked about enough.

 3) seeing spaces